Main content start

 Modern Email Authentication

-Two-Step authentication for e-mail will be enabled for users of desktop mail clients like Outlook, Apple Mail or Thunderbird.
+Two-Step authentication for e-mail is enabled for users of desktop mail clients like Outlook, Apple Mail or Thunderbird.
 To ensure your email client can utilize modern authentication check the system requirements on UIT's Modern Email Authentication page.

 illustration of person holding a shield icon